pramsey/crunchyblog/waiting-postgis-32-3/index.md

   boolean polygonize);
 ```

 Now we run the  function on the rasters of interest.
+The [ST_Contour](http://postgis.net/docs/manual-dev/RT_ST_Contour.html) function returns a set of tuple values (geom, id, value), so we can write the results directly into a table structure.

 ```sql
 CREATE TABLE contours AS